yii2tech/selfupdate/README.md

  - apply remote VCS changes
  - update 'vendor' directory via Composer
  - clear application cache and temporary directories
- - perform additional actions like applying database migrations
+ - perform additional actions, like applying database migrations
- - link web server web directories to the project web directories once update is complete
+ - link web server web directories to the project web directories, once update is complete
  - notify developer(s) about update result via email

 At the first stage there is a check for any changes in the remote repository.
 If there is no changes in remote repository for the current project VCS working copy branch, no further actions will be performed!

-If remote changes detected the symbolic links pointing to the project '@web' directory will be switched to another directory, which should contain a 'stub' - some static HTML page, which says something like 'Application is under the maintenance, please check again later'.
-Although, usage of such stub it is up to you, it is recommended because actual project update may take significant time before being complete.
+If remote changes detected, the symbolic links pointing to the project '@web' directory will be switched to another directory, which should contain a 'stub' - some static HTML page, which says something like 'Application is under the maintenance, please check again later'.
+Although, usage of such stub it is up to you, it is recommended, because actual project update may take significant time before being complete.
 Project web directory will be linked back instead of stub, only after all update actions are performed.

 During update itself VCS remote changes are applied, `vendor` directory is updated via Composer, specified temporary directories will be cleared and cache flushed.

-> Note: in order for Composer be able to apply necessary changes the 'composer.lock' file should be tracked by version control system.
+> Note: in order for Composer be able to apply necessary changes, the 'composer.lock' file should be tracked by version control system!